 Arpeggios are surely the most important devices to master when you want to start improvising.
 Every jazz players use arpeggios in their improvisations.
 Great guitarists, all kinds of styles use arpeggios : John Scofield, Kurt Rosewinkel, Birelli Lagrene, Django Reinhardt, and many more.
 Arpeggios are played extensively because they use only the notes found in a single chord.
 Therefore, they create a more harmonized sound when played with their corresponding chord.
 Arpeggios are very helpful to easily outline the chord changes.
 This lesson is focused on the most basic form of arpeggios made out of three notes called "triad arpeggios".

-Mastering Triads on the guitar is necessary for any guitarist who wants to expand is fretboard and theory knowledge.
+Mastering Triads on the guitar is necessary for any guitarist who want to expand his fretboard and theory knowledge.
 These chords are not really considered as jazz chords because of their basic sound, but they can be efficient tools for comping and chord soloing.
 Indeed, the strong point of these chords is the simplicity of learning and playing.
-You will find in this lesson 48 positions to play major, minor , diminished and augmented triad chords on the guitar.
+You will find in this lesson 48 shapes to play major, minor , diminished and augmented triads on the guitar.